danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-customizing-the-macos-menu-bar-in-swiftui.md

 }
 ```

-The focused value is optional and `nil` when no view with a matching `.focusedValue` has focus.
-This means that we can disable the button when it won't do anything.
+The focused value will be `nil` when no view with a matching `.focusedValue` has focus.
+This makes it possible to disable the button when it wouldn't do anything.

-However, there is one last thing to consider.
-A window only becomes focused when a view within it is focused.
-Since we just have texts and dividers, the window will not be focused.
+However, in macOS, a window only becomes focused when a view within it is focused.
+Since we just have texts and dividers in our content view, these windows will therefore not be focused by default:

-This means that our menu button will never be enabled, even when a window is selected:

 ![Disabled menu command]({{page.assets}}/no-focus.png)

+As you can see in this screenshot, the "Reply" menu item is disabled since the active window is not *focused*, and therefore doesn't set the focused value properly.

-If we add a text field to the view and starts editing it, the menu button becomes enabled:
+If we were to add a text field to the window, the menu item would become enabled while we edit it:

 ![Menu command enabled by text field]({{page.assets}}/focus-with-textfield.png)

-Without a focusable view, we can still fix this, by applying `.focusable()` to the entire view:
+We can however enable focus for any view, by applying a `.focusable()` modifier to the entire view:

 ![Menu command enabled by code]({{page.assets}}/focus-with-code.png)

-Since the focus effect is not needed in this case, since the window becomes focused, we can add a `.focusEffectDisabled()` modifier to the view to hide the blue square:
+Since the blue focus effect is not needed in this case, we can use `.focusEffectDisabled()` to hide it:

 ![Menu command enabled by code, without focus effect]({{page.assets}}/focus-without-effect.png)

-We can now tap the menu button or use the keyboard shortcut to trigger the action for the selected window:
+We can now tap the menu item or use its keyboard shortcut to set a message for the focused view:

 ![A reply being shown in a single window]({{page.assets}}/reply.png)